joecity/jekyll-now/_drafts/2015-02-01-pair-programming.md

 * I want to listen to music
 * I don't like watching someone else program, I like being in control

-## Why we should still try it
+## Why you should still try it

 But the benefits of pair programming are being preached the world over.
-Despite my own initial hate of pair programming I have experienced these first hand.
+Despite my own initial hatred of pair programming I have experienced these benefits first hand.

 Don't take my word for it, you can even take a look at the <a href="http://collaboration.csc.ncsu.edu/laurie/Papers/ESE%20WilliamsPairProgramming_V2.pdf" target="_blank">research paper from Laurie Williams and Alistair Cockburn</a>.

 ### Far Fewer Defects